awsdocs/aws-robomaker-developer-guide/doc_source/gs-simulation.md

 # Step 4: Run Simulation<a name="gs-simulation"></a>

 In this section, you bundle the robot application and simulation application into source files\.
-A source file includes all of the dependencies needed to run the application\.
+A source file includes all of the dependencies you need to run the application\.
 You use a robot application source file and a simulation application source file to create a simulation job\.
 You use a robot application source file to create a deployment\.

 **Topics**
 + [Bundle the Hello World Applications](#gs-simulation-build)